• Podcast Promise no Promises!

 Download episode here, or subscribe to our channel via Apple Podcasts or Spotify.

-88. HOW CAN A FORM BE A HOLDER FOR INTENTIONS AND IDEAS – Crystal Z Campbell
+88. The Tale and the Tongue.
+HOW CAN A FORM BE A HOLDER FOR INTENTIONS AND IDEAS – Crystal Z Campbell

 How can a form be a holder for intentions and ideas—episode 18 of The Tale and the Tongue series — follows a conversation with multidisciplinary artist, experimental filmmaker, and writer Crystal Z Campbell.